dennislamcv1/MetaAndroid/README.md

 In this program, you’ll learn:

-    Essential Android programming concepts and the tools needed to develop applications
+- Essential Android programming concepts and the tools needed to develop applications

-    How to use the Kotlin Playground
+- How to use the Kotlin Playground

-    Create user interfaces (UI) for mobile apps using Android Studio
+- Create user interfaces (UI) for mobile apps using Android Studio

-    Manage the lifecycle and data collections of mobile applications
+- Manage the lifecycle and data collections of mobile applications

-    Work with web technologies and persistent data on Android applications
+- Work with web technologies and persistent data on Android applications

-    Describe best practices for designing the UI and experience for mobile applications
+- Describe best practices for designing the UI and experience for mobile applications

-    Create cross-platform applications using React Native
+- Create cross-platform applications using React Native

-    Prepare for technical interviews for Android developer roles
+- Prepare for technical interviews for Android developer roles

-Any third-party trademarks and other intellectual property (including logos and icons) referenced in the learning experience remain the property of their respective owners.
-Unless specifically identified as such, Coursera’s use of third-party intellectual property does not indicate any relationship, sponsorship, or endorsement between Coursera and the owners of these trademarks or other intellectual property.
-Applied Learning Project

-You’ll engage in hands-on activities and build a project-based portfolio that you can show to recruiters and potential employers when interviewing.
-Throughout each course, you’ll complete activities using use a lab environment or an application to perform tasks such as:

-    Design the UI using Interface Builder

-    Create simple UI using the Layout Editor

-    Build a native Android mobile app

-In the final course, you will also complete a Capstone project where you will create an Android app.